hanadmse/GasStationApp/README.md

 GasStationApp is a fuel management system designed to track and manage fuel transactions, nozzle readings, and payments at a gas station.
 It allows users to monitor fuel usage, track sales data, and generate reports for better management and decision-making.

 Features
--Track and manage fuel transactions
+1.)
+Track and manage fuel transactions
--Record and view financial data
+2.)
+Record and view financial data
--Monitor fuel levels, stock variances, account holder balances, and sales data
+3.)
+Monitor fuel levels, stock variances, account holder balances, and sales data

 Installation Guide: Spring Boot Java Application with MySQL Prerequisites